 What to expect in Japan in autumn?

 In autumn, temperatures throughout Japan begin to settle down from the extreme heat of summer.
-Fall is one of the best times to travel around Japan for enjoying outdoor activities.
+Fall is one of the best times to travel around Japan to enjoy outdoor activities.
 You’ll get to relax in cool breezes among the changing leaves and fall foliage.

-Thanks to the beautiful autumn scenery, fall is also great time of year to go hiking in Japan.
-You’ll also have the best chance of catching scenes of the iconic (and elusive) Mount Fuji at their clearest.
+Thanks to the beautiful autumn scenery, fall is also a great time of year to go hiking in Japan.
+You’ll also have a better chance of catching scenes of the iconic (and elusive) Mount Fuji at their clearest.

 Autumn festivals & holidays